foundry-rs/book/src/reference/cast/cast-wallet-address.md

 ### EXAMPLES

-1. Create a new keypair without saving it to a keystore:

-       cast wallet new

-2. Create a new keypair and save it in `keystore.json`:
+1. Get the address of the keypair in `keystore.json`:

-       cast wallet new keystore.json
+       cast wallet address --keystore keystore.json

 ### SEE ALSO